Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Abstract

 \section{Abstract}

-We study a quantum spin system with local bilinear interactions and without quenched disorder which seems to display characteristic signatures of a many-body localisation (MBL) transition.
+We study a quantum spin system---adapted from a facilitated spin model for classical glasses---with local bilinear interactions and without quenched disorder which seems to display characteristic signatures of a many-body localisation (MBL) transition.
 From direct diagonalisation of small systems, we find a change in certain dynamical and spectral properties at a critical value of a coupling, from those characteristic of a thermalising phase to those characteristic of a MBL phase.
 The system we consider is known to have a quantum phase transition in its ground-state in the limit of large size, related to a first-order active-to-inactive phase transition in the stochastic trajectories of an associated classical model of glasses.
-Our results here suggest that this transition is present throughout the spectrum of the system in the large size limit.
+Our results here suggest that this first-order transition in the low-lying spectrum may influence the rest of the spectrum of the system in the large size limit.
 These findings may help understand the connection between MBL and structural glass transitions.